Vyral/base-template/_posts/2018-08-07-what-you-need-to-know-about-our-current-kirkland-market.md

 What is the big deal in real estate now?
 Well, I am here to talk about it and give you a quick market update in the process.&nbsp;

 Right now, **we are finding that the real estate market has more inventory but fewer homes are selling.** In June and July, the market finally had more homes available for buyers.
-With increasing rates, buyers being tired of overpaying, and the new construction market yet to catch up, massive multiple offer situations aren’t happening like they were in the spring.&nbsp;
+With increasing rates, buyers being tired of overpaying, and the new construction market yet to catch up, massive multiple offer situations aren’t happening like they were in the Spring.&nbsp;

 {% include pullquote.html %}